Voices from Charlotte: Best quotes from the Democratic convention

-CHARLOTTE, N.C., Sept 6 (Reuters) - Here is a look at some of the best quotes from the Democratic National Convention this week:
+CHARLOTTE, North Carolina (Reuters) - Here is a look at some of the best quotes from the Democratic National Convention this week:

+“You might not be ready for diplomacy with Beijing if you can’t visit the Olympics without insulting our closest ally,” said Obama, referring to the British taking offense to Republican challenger Mitt Romney’s assessment of the Summer Olympics.

+“All they have to offer is the same prescription they’ve had for the last thirty years: Have a surplus?
+Try a tax cut.
+Deficit too high?
+Try another.
+Feel a cold coming on?
+Take two tax cuts, roll back some regulations, and call us in the morning!”

 “In Tampa, the Republican argument against the president’s re-election was pretty simple: ‘We left him a total mess, he hasn’t cleaned it up fast enough, so fire him and put us back in.’ ”